 Figure 4.38.
 A plume of groundwater pollution.
-Redrawn from http://pbisotopes.ess.sunysb.edu/classes/geo101-notes-07/ex-2-5.htm
+Redrawn from http://pbisotopes.ess.sunysb.edu/ classes/geo101-notes-07/ex-2-5.htm

 Figure 4.39.
-High tide and low tide, the Humber Bridge, England.
+High tide and low tide, the Humber Bridge, from north Lincolnshire to the East Riding of Yorkshire.
 Both images published by David Wright on the Geograph website and licensed for reuse under CCA-SA 2.0 licence

 Figure 4.40.
-The moon causing tidal bulges
+The Moon causing tidal bulges